First year — No boyfriend?

 Dear Infatuated to the nth degree,

-Though you might think that your question is lame, you can rest assured that it is far from it.
-Most people feel lonely from time to time, but there’s a difference between being alone (without a partner) and feeling lonely.
-Even those who have a partner can feel lonely, too.
-Creating meaningful social connections can chip away at loneliness, but having a significant other is not the one and only way (read Can loneliness kill?).
+Though you might think that your question is silly, you can rest assured that it’s far from it.
+Most people feel lonely from time to time, but there’s a difference between being alone (e.g., without a partner) and feeling lonely.
+Even those who have a partner can feel lonely.
+While creating meaningful social connections can help to chip away at loneliness, having a significant other isn't the only way.
+Taking steps to find things you enjoy and working on building your confidence are good first steps.
 That being said, when it comes to talking to Mr. President, "just doing it" doesn't sound like a bad idea.
 Nothing ventured, nothing gained, right?

-Whether you go for it or not, remember to take care of yourself first — work on boosting your self-esteem and confidence, being a good friend, and adjusting to college life.
-Also, learning to be with yourself, discovering your likes and dislikes, and understanding your feelings and beliefs will not only improve your relationship with yourself, but it will likely make you more attractive to a potential partner.
+Whether you go for it or not, remember to take care of yourself first — whether that's focusing on boosting your self-esteem and confidence, being a good friend, or adjusting to college life.
+Also, learning to be with yourself, discovering your likes and dislikes, as well as understanding your feelings and beliefs may not only help improve your relationship with yourself, but it may also make you more attractive to a potential partner.
+Have you thought about joining a recreational sports team, taking fitness or art classes, or joining a club that you find interesting?
+Finding others who share your common interests, whether romantic or not, may help alleviate some of those feelings of loneliness.
 And as you become busy with being alone — but not lonely — maybe Mr. Right will be waiting in the wings to ask you out when you least expect it.